Lisa Sanders

 Lisa Sanders (born July 24, 1956) is an American physician, medical author and journalist, and associate professor of internal medicine and education at Yale School of Medicine.
-In 2002, she began writing a column for The New York Times called Diagnosis, that covered medical mystery cases.
-She is an attending physician at Yale-New Haven Hospital, which serves as the model on which Princeton-Plainsboro Hospital was fashioned for the series House M.D.
-Her column was the inspiration for the television series House M.D., and she worked as a consultant on the show.
-In 2019, Netflix began airing the program Diagnosis, featuring a selection of cases from her column.
+In 2002, she began writing a column for The New York Times called Diagnosis, which covered medical mystery cases.
+She is an attending physician at Yale-New Haven Hospital.
+Her column was the inspiration for the television series House M.D., with Yale-New Haven Hospital serving as the model for Princeton-Plainsboro Hospital in the series.
+Sanders worked as a consultant on the show.
+In 2019, Netflix aired the program Diagnosis, featuring a selection of cases from her column.